adrianmc15/undergrad_thesis_lung_analysis/Literature Review/LIT_REVIEW.md

 Essentially, an explanation of 3 essential issues in CT dose and image quality: 1) CT dose and the measurement of it 2) CT image quality.
 The chapter essentially explains how CT image dose works, and how CT scans actually cause issues with image quality from a physical perspective.
 It also goes through the main ways of measuring image quality and dose and the respective pitfalls

 #### Critique
-__Strengths:__ Informative and useful background information, describes several different aspects __Weaknesses:__ No actual experiment was done, so there are no results or arguments to refute etc., does not mention CNR
+__Strengths:__ Informative and useful background information, describes several different aspects <br>
+__Weaknesses:__ No actual experiment was done, so there are no results or arguments to refute etc., does not mention CNR

 #### Relevance